 Trees budding, birds chirping, and rain falling, nature is truly amazing.
-Nature journaling is a great way for kids to explore and connect with the natural world.
+Nature journaling with kids is a great way for children to explore and connect with the natural world.
 Not only is journaling fun, but it is an easy way to get outside together.

 Kids of all ages can get excited about making and keeping their own nature journal.
 What better activity to encourage your kids to become nature explorers than recording in a nature journal.

 Read on to find out exactly why this type of journaling is beneficial to kids and some ideas to get your kids started with their own nature journals.

 What is Nature Journaling

 Nature journaling is the act of keeping a log of observations, questions, and data collected outside.
 A nature journal, or a nature notebook, is a place to record these observations.

 Nature journaling is all about taking the time to look around and connect with the natural world.
 Journals can be guided or self led.
 Use it as a place to record information learned while being outside.